Spay and Neuter

 Here are just a few of the benefits:

-• Reduce the overall number of pets that are euthanized.
-According to the AVMA (American Veterinary Medical Association), thousands of dog and cats are euthanized each year.
-Be reducing the breeding instinct, less overpopulation will occur.
+– Reduce the overall number of pets that are euthanized.
+According to the AVMA (American Veterinary Medical Association), thousands of dogs and cats are euthanized each year.
+By reducing the breeding instinct, less overpopulation will occur.

 What exactly is spaying or neutering?